30350n/printable-instruments/README.md

 6. (deprecated) By default, all the holes from the Drill layers will be plated through holes, while the bigger holes from the Edge.Cuts layer will be non plated.
    ~~To unfiy this, I'd recommend manually going through the holes in Pcbnew and changing their pad type to "NPTH, Mechanical".
 Alternatively you can also try to edit the drill files after Step 8.~~
-   The plated holes are actually not only fine, but wanted.
-With non plated holes the "fake vias" in the logo will look bad.
+   Update: The plated holes actually aren't only fine, but necessary.
+With non plated holes the "fake vias" of the logo will look bad.

 7. In Pcbnew: File -> Plot...